datanav/docs/best-practice.rst

 As a general rule when it comes to transformations, we wish to use reusable properties; e.g. global properties generated in the global dataset.
 This gives us opportunity to track data from start to end of flow through Sesam.

-In order to prioritize which ids we want to use, we use :ref:`coalesce <DTLReferenceGuide-variables-Nulls>`.
+In order to prioritize which ids we want to use, we use :ref:`coalesce <nulls>`.
 If the global id is null, **“Coalesce”** gives us the opportunity to choose which is the next best option.
 This, in turn gives us the opportunity to use the golden record, which you can read about :ref:`here <best-practice-golden-record>`.

 Below we see an example of a global pipe called "global-person".
 At top the type of pipe is set to **“merge“** enabling us to add 4 datasets that we wish to merge.